tilt-dev/tilt.build/blog/_posts/2019-08-01-commit-of-the-month-july.md

 Commit:
 * [web: flag for opening browser](https://github.com/windmilleng/tilt/pull/1830)

-Though it’s a small quick change, I wanted to highlight this commit as Commit of the Month because it shows how our team responds to our user’s input and having this flag really improves the user‘s Tilt experience.
+Though it’s a small quick change, I wanted to highlight this commit as Commit of the Month because it shows how our team responds to our users' input and having this flag improves the user‘s Tilt experience.
 It alleviates the annoying bit of having a new web UI pop up fresh every time.

 ## What does it do?